The Art of Cupping

 Cupping is used through suction to reach the deeper areas and help the body bring those toxins to the surface of the skin where they can then be eliminated through the capillaries at the superficial layer of the skin.
 Not only does cupping draw toxins out of the deeper areas but also pulls fresh, oxygenated blood to those areas which vitalize and restore proper blood flow.

 Cups don't usually need to be applied for more than 10 minutes and can be slightly uncomfortable for the first few minutes.
-There are two different styles of cupping which can be used depending on the area being treated and time available.
-Sliding cupping is used with a linament or oil, usually medicated, and containing blood moving herbs with eucalyptus or peppermint to open the channels for more effective cupping results.
-This type of cupping is effective for minimizing the appearance of cellulite.
-Sliding cupping usually is a 10 minute session.
+There are different styles of cupping which can be used depending on the area being treated and time available.
+Sliding cupping is used with a linament or oil for ease of movement and is usually medicated, containing blood moving herbs with eucalyptus or peppermint to open the channels for more effective cupping results.
+This type of cupping is also effective for minimizing the appearance of cellulite.
+Sliding cupping usually is a 10-15 minute session.
 Stationary cupping can also be used with linament but typically is used alone and with sessions lasting from 15-45 minutes.

 Silcone or plastic, flexible style cups are suitable for smaller, curved areas such as the face, neck, shoulders, elbows, knees and feet.
 These are used with a suction tool to pull air out of the cup after it is placed on the body.
 Another style of silicone cups allows for just squeezing the cup and placing on the body to create suction.
 Bleeding cupping can be used for severe pain or to release toxins.

 Glass or fire cupping is for larger areas of the body like the back, upper thighs and legs.
 Glass cupping suction is created with a flame or torch inserted in the middle of the glass cup which forces oxygen out and creates suction.
 This is immediately placed on the body before the oxygen returns.
 Glass cups come in different sizes appropriate for the different areas of the body.